CyrilSLi/tpov/docs/en/source/quickstart.md

 ### GTFS

 GTFS is a common format used by many transit agencies to provide data on their service.
-You can usually download GTFS feeds from the transit agency's website or from third-party feeds.
+You can usually download GTFS feeds from the transit agency's website or third-party feeds.
 Uncompress the GTFS feed if necessary.

 **Note: The first time you run this script, it will take a while to sort and index the data.**